Neurology Medical Student Education

 Students enrolled in Liaison Committee on Medical Education (LCME)–accredited medical schools who have completed a core neurology or pediatric neurology clerkship at their institution may apply for one four-week elective.
 Electives offered are clinical neurology ward or consult, clinical epilepsy, epilepsy research, and pediatric neurology.
 Learn more about the Department of Neurology’s elective descriptions and application requirements.
 For more information, call us at 646-501-4842.

-Students enrolled in non–LCME-accredited schools must first submit a request to NYU School of Medicine’s Office of Registration and Student Records and receive approval to apply for a visiting student elective.
+Students enrolled in non–LCME-accredited schools must first submit a request to NYU Grossman School of Medicine’s Office of Registration and Student Records and receive approval to apply for a visiting student elective.
 Learn more about program details for visiting students.